 hand stencil emoji alexandra crouwers prehistoric emoji unicode proposal 2021

-Alexandra Crouwers is a visual artist and artistic researcher in the digital realm, working as an experimental film maker, media art explorer and writer, and is currently externalising eco-anxiety in relation to new mythologies through virtual quackery.
+Alexandra Crouwers is a visual artist and artistic researcher in the digital realm, working as an experimental film maker, media art explorer and writer, and is currently externalising eco-anxiety in new mythologies using virtual quackery.

 Unicorn v2, gifart, Giphy artist account, 2019-2020, fundamental mechanics, Alex Alexandra Crouwers